|

 Vision:

-Individuals living with mental illness in the community will have access to and be referred to programs at the appropriate level of service and no individual will be hospitalized or incarcerated unnecessarily.
+Persons living with mental illness will have access to and be referred to programs at the appropriate level of service and no person will be hospitalized or incarcerated unnecessarily.

 Mission: